Andezion/Andezion/README.md

 # Hello 🧏‍♂️

-## 🤓 I'm computer science student from Poland:
+## 🤓 I'm CS student from Poland:
-- I study at Lodz University of Technology, Faculty of Informatics.
-- I graduated from Kharkov University of Technology, specialising in Engineering Electrophysics.
-- Particularly advanced in solving maths and physics problems.
-- I have a passion for writing games, simulations of physical laws, calculators, and more.
+Hi, I am a sixth-semester student at Lodz University of Technology, Faculty of Electronics, Electrical Engineering, and Computer Science, pursuing a degree in Software Engineering.
+Throughout my studies, I have developed a strong passion for creating independent desktop and mobile applications.
+I particularly enjoy working on games and simulations, as they allow me to combine technical problem-solving with creativity.

+In my projects, I primarily use programming languages such as C, C++, C#, and Java.
+Many of my works can be found on my GitHub, where I showcase various applications and experiments.
+For mobile development, I rely on Flutter and Java, while my experience in game development extends to working with Godot Engine and Unreal Engine.

+Looking ahead, I am eager to deepen my expertise in C++ and further enhance my skills in Unreal Engine, as I aspire to work on more complex and high-performance applications in the future.

 ---
 ## 🛠 Languages and Tools:
 ### C/C++/C#